What is A University-Model school?

 Parent Roles in University-Model Schools

 University-Model Schools are unique because they try to ensure that parents remain the priority influence in students' lives.
 Additionally, University-Model Schools allow parents to partner with education professionals, allowing students to receive a quality education while still remaining family focused.
 As partners, parent roles change and evolve as their students grow.
-Below is a brief breakdown of a few roles you are likely to play in the UMS model.
+Below is a brief breakdown of a few roles you are likely to play in the University-Model of education.

-Co-Instructor (K-6): This role is typically for parents with students in elementary school, or younger.
-At Grace Covenant Academy, teachers will provide general instruction, tests, and assignments.
+Co-Instructor (K-6): At Grace Covenant Academy, teachers provide general instruction, tests, and assignments.
 Then, at home, parents continue general instruction and ensure that students are learning the subject material.
 Additionally, parents are the primary teachers of character development at this age.

-Guide for Dependent Study (7-10): This role is typically for parents with students in 7th - 10th grade.
-At this age, students begin covering subject matter that may be unfamiliar to parents.
+Guide for Dependent Study (Grades 7-10): In 7th-10th grades, students begin covering subject matter that may be unfamiliar to parents.
 Students are still at a dependent age where study habits and personal character must be cultivated.
 In this role, the teacher provides instruction during class, but is dependent on the parent to make certain that students complete course assignments.

-Guide for Independent Study (11-12): This role is typically for parents with students in 11th and 12th grade.
-Junior and Senior level courses are great opportunities for students to grow spiritually and academically.
+Guide for Independent Study (Grades 11-12): Junior and senior level courses are great opportunities for students to grow spiritually and academically.
 So at this stage, parents should supervise the progress of their students and provide them with guidance related to entering college.
 In this role, all classes are taught by Grace Covenant Academy faculty, but parents maintain the primary character influence in their lives.

 Benefits of University-Model Schools